StateScribe: Towards Accessible Change Awareness Across Real-World Revisits

 In this module, {\name} identifies changes when a user revisits a location by comparing the current frame with its ESM and OTM constructed from prior visits.
 The process involves: \textit{(i)} selecting a reference frame from ESM, \textit{(ii)} comparing reference and current frames to detect changes, and \textit{(iii)} updating OTM.
 We develop algorithms and integrate lightweight VLMs to balance accuracy and latency for live interactions (Section~\ref{4_implementation}).

 \textbf{Step 1: Selecting a reference frame from ESM.} The key challenge is to develop a scalable pipeline to efficiently identify the appropriate reference frame from the ESM as it grows over time.
 To address this, {\name} utilizes a hierarchical frame retrieval technique.
-First, the current camera pose is used as a query to filter and retrieve scene objects in the ESM with similar poses, where the differences lie within translation ($d_{thres}$) and rotation ($\theta_{thres}$) thresholds.
-Each candidate ESM object is then evaluated against the current camera pose using a bidirectional visibility score $S_{\textit{overlap}}$.
-Specifically, let $P_r$ denote the set of valid 3D points back-projected from a reference ESM object $r$ using its RGB-D data and camera intrinsics, where each $\mathbf{p}\in P_r$ represents a 3D point in the reference camera coordinate frame.
+First, the current camera pose is used as a query to filter and retrieve the \textit{ESM data frames} with similar poses, where the differences lie within translation ($d_{thres}$) and rotation ($\theta_{thres}$) thresholds.
+Each candidate \textit{ESM data frame} that passes the pose filter is then evaluated against the current camera pose using a bidirectional visibility score, $S_{\textit{overlap}}$.
+Specifically, let $P_r$ denote the set of valid 3D points back-projected from a reference \textit{ESM data frame} $r$ using its RGB-D data and camera intrinsics, where each $\mathbf{p}\in P_r$ represents a 3D point in the reference camera coordinate frame.
 Let $\pi_c(\cdot)$ denote the projection function that maps a 3D point from the reference camera coordinate to the current camera frame $c$.
-The resulting projection onto the current frame is referred to as the \textit{visibility map} (Figure~\ref{fig:keyframe}f, right).
-We define the coverage ratio of \textit{the visibility map} over the current frame as:
+The resulting projection onto the current frame is referred to as the \textit{visibility mask} (Figure~\ref{fig:keyframe}f, right).
+We define the coverage ratio of \textit{the visibility mask} over the current frame as:

 where $\Omega_c$ denotes the valid image domain of the current frame.
 Similarly, $o_{c\rightarrow r}$ is computed in the reverse direction.
 The final bidirectional visibility score is defined as the harmonic mean of the two directional coverage ratios: